Landlords can now issue possession proceedings

 Amendments to the Civil Procedure (Amendment No. 5) (Coronavirus) Rules 2020 mean that landlords can once again issue proceedings to secure possession of their property.
 In March 2021, the Government introduced what is known as a ‘stay’, which is a temporary freeze, on evictions.
 The legislation has now ended that stay but has introduced additional measures.

 Although possession proceedings can resume, courts are now required to approach cases differently.
 That means landlords must follow more steps prior to the possession hearing.

 How long will the provisions be in force?

-The legislation was introduced on 20 September 2020 and states that the new measures will be in place until 31 March 2021.
+The legislation was introduced on 20 September 2020 and has now been extended so that the new measures will be in place until 31 May 2021.
 However, this may be reviewed at an earlier date if circumstances change between now and then.

 Are there any changes to s21 or s8 Notices?

 Landlords are now required to give tenants a minimum of six months’ notice to vacate the property under a Section 21 Notice and for most of the grounds of a Section 8 Notice.
 The wording of Section 21 and Section 8 Notices has been amended to account for this.